 - Termly data collection, from all teachers, showing the current level of attainment of all the students they teach.
 This means that teachers in each subject area can track the outcomes of students across the academic year and intervene if students experience difficulties. - In-class additional support is reviewed half-termly by the SEND Team.
 Adjustments to support are made if necessary. - Teaching and learning is observed by senior leaders and line managers as part of the academy's performance management system.
-Learning support assistants are also observed through learning walks by the SENCO. - At the start of Year 7, students take the Cognitive Abilities Tests (CATs).
-Students are also tested on their reading.
+Learning support assistants are also observed through learning walks by the SENCO. - At the start of Year 7, students are tested on their reading.
 This allows us to identify when students may need further support, intervention, or additional assessment to detect any underlying difficulties.